Optimal finite-dimensional probe states for quantum phase estimation: Optimal finite-dimensional probe states

 when $\bar{n}\in(0,N]$, and

 when $\bar{n}\in[N,2N)$.
 Here $\theta_1,\theta_2\in [0,2\pi)$ are the relative phases.

-A special case of Eq.~(\ref{eq:lin_optstate1}) has also been discussed in Ref.~\cite{Lu2022} in the optimization of the path-symmetric entangled states~\cite{Lee2016}.
-For the case of nonlinear phase shifts, we have the following theorem.
+The thorough proof of this theorem is given in Appendix~\ref{sec:theorem1}.
+In the linear case, the QFIs for the states in Eqs.~(\ref{eq:lin_optstate1}) and (\ref{eq:lin_optstate2}) are $\bar{n}N$ and $N(2N-\bar{n})$, respectively.
+The optimal state is just the N00N state in the case that $\bar{n}=N$.
+The OFPS in Eq.~(\ref{eq:lin_optstate1}) with $\theta_1=\theta_2=0$ has also been discussed in Ref.~\cite{Branford2021}, and in Ref.~\cite{Lu2022} as the optimization of the path-symmetric entangled states~\cite{Lee2016}.
+For the case of nonlinear phase shifts, the form of the OFPS replies on relations between the values of $\bar{n}$ and $N$.
+Hence, we have the following theorems.

-\emph{Theorem 2.} Consider the $(N\!+\!1)$-dimensional Fock space and a fixed photon number $\bar{n}$.
-For nonlinear phase shifts, the optimal probe state with respect to the highest precision limit is also in the form of Eq.~(\ref{eq:lin_optstate1}) when $\bar{n}\in(0,N]$, and
+\emph{Theorem 2.} Consider the nonlinear phase shifts, a fixed average particle number $\bar{n}$, and a fixed Fock dimension $N$.
+When $\bar{n}\in(0,N]$ the OFPS is also in the form of Eq.~(\ref{eq:lin_optstate1}).